Mount Drive on your computer

 You need an app password to connect.
 App passwords are separate credentials you create specifically for external clients.
 They work even when two-factor authentication is enabled, and you can revoke them at any time without changing your main password.

 To create one, open the Integrations page in Space, scroll to App passwords, enter a name (e.g. "Finder" or "My laptop"), and click Generate.
-Copy the password — it is only shown once.
+Copy the password now.
+It's only shown once.

 The same page lists the WebDAV URL for each of your drives.
 The URL format is: